Are LEDs good for dark skies?

 If we light properly we can use LEDs to save energy, improve visibility, and lower light pollution levels.

 The DOE, power companies and other governmental agencies have provided substantial financial assistance to communities in replacing current roadway lighting with LED.
-A prime example is Los Angeles, which has replaced over 140,000 high-pressure sodium streetlights with LED.
+A typical high-profile example is Los Angeles, which has replaced over 140,000 high-pressure sodium streetlights with LED.
 The Los Angeles Bureau of Street Lighting reports that energy use has been reduced over 60%, saving $7.5 million per year; maintenance costs are predicted to fall by $2.5 million per year.

 |Los Angeles, Ventura Blvd|